salesforce/apollo/README.md

 The Java Maven CI is now integrated, and given how weak these CI daemons are, this should guarantee reproducible clean builds from the command line maven.

+## Building Apollo
+To build Apollo, cd to the root directory of the repository and then do:

+    mvn clean install

+Note that the  _install_  maven goal is **required**, as this installs the modules in your local repository for use by dependent modules within the rest of the build.
+You must have invoked maven on the Apollo project root with the "install" goal at least once, to correctly build any arbitrary submodule.

+You can, of course, use the "--also-make-dependents" argument for maven "-amd" if you want to build a particular module without performing the full build.

 ## Requirements
 Apollo requires the JDK 17+ and [Maven](https://maven.apache.org/) 3.8.1 and above